tendaiactivetutors-beep/Bright-AutoMobile-Car-Sales/README.md

 ## 2. 🎯 Aim of the Project

-To analyse the historical *Bright Car Sales* dataset and deliver **actionable business insights and recommendations** that help the new Head of Sales make informed decisions on **inventory, pricing, regional expansion, and marketing strategy**.
+To analyse the historical *Bright-AutoMobile-Car-Sales* dataset and deliver **actionable business insights and recommendations** that help the new Head of Sales make informed decisions on **inventory, pricing, regional expansion, and marketing strategy**.

 ---